PROGRAM COORDINATORS & MENTORS

 Dr. Amity Doolittle’s research focuses on property rights and how control over and access to natural resources is defined, negotiated and contested by different stakeholders.
 She is interested in understanding the social and political processes that result in centuries of social inequities and unequal distribution of the benefits and burdens of natural resources.
 Her research often takes on a historical approach focusing on issues of legal and cultural pluralism.
 Her research approach is interdisciplinary, combining perspectives from anthropology, political science, environmental history and political ecology to explore environmental histories, property relations and conflicts over resources use.
 Her research has been primarily in Southeast Asia, but she has also worked on projects in Costa Rica, Honduras, Panama and Peru.
 Current research is focused on history of land use change in New Haven, Connecticut.

 Dr. Eva Garen has spent almost twenty-five years working on the social aspects of conservation and development in the tropics.
 Prior to becoming the Director and Principal Investigator of ELTI in 2012, she was a technical advisor on the social aspects of REDD+ with Conservation International's Science and Knowledge Division.
 She also worked with USAID’s Forestry and Biodiversity Teams in Washington D.C. as a Science and Technology Policy Fellow with the American Association for the Advancement of Science.
 For her postdoctoral research in Panama at the Smithsonian Tropical Research Institute, she worked with cattle ranchers and smallholders on issues of native species reforestation and land restoration in human-dominated landscapes.
-She completed her Master of Environmental Science and Ph.D. at the Yale School of Forestry & Environmental Studies, with a concentration in social ecology.
+She completed her Master of Environmental Science and Ph.D. at the Yale School of the Environment, with a concentration in social ecology.

 “Forest restoration will be a key part of a more sustainable and resilient future – finding ways to fund those efforts at scale is a key challenge.”

-Brad Gentry is the Senior Associate Dean for Professional Practice at the Yale School of Forestry & Environmental Studies, a Professor in the Practice at the Yale School of Management and a Director of the Yale Center for Business and the Environment.
+Brad Gentry is the F.K.
+Weyerhaeuser Professor in the Practice at the Yale School of the Environment and the Yale School of Management, Senior Associate Dean for Professional Practice at the Yale School of the Environment, and a Director of the Yale Center for Business and the Environment.
 Trained as a biologist and a lawyer, his work focuses on strengthening the links between private investment and improved environmental performance.
-He has worked on land, water, energy, industrial and other projects in over 40 countries for private (GE, Suez Environnement, Working Lands Investment Partners), public (UNDP, World Bank, Secretariat for the Climate Change Convention) and not-for-profit (Land Trust Alliance, The Trust for Public Land, the Elmina B. Sewall Foundation) organizations.
+He has worked on land, water, energy, industrial and other projects in over 40 countries for public (UNDP, World Bank, Secretariat for the Climate Change Convention), private (GE, Suez Environnement, Working Lands Investment Partners), and not-for-profit (Land Trust Alliance, The Trust for Public Land, the Elmina B. Sewall Foundation) organizations.
 He holds a Bachelor of Arts from Swarthmore College and a Juris Doctorate from Harvard Law School.